Economic Overview - Dashboard

 Index of Production

-- The NI IOP has increased over the quarter for the third consecutive quarter (0.9%).
+- The NI IOP increased by 0.6% over the quarter (October - December) and by 1.7% over the year.

 Index of Construction

-- The total volume of construction output in the third quarter of 2018 increased by 5.5% compared with Q2 2018, and was 2.0% higher compared to the same quarter in 2017.
-Despite fluctuations, the total volume of construction output in NI has been on an upward trend since Q4 2013.
+- The total volume of construction output in the fourth quarter of 2019 decreased by 1.2% compared with Q3 2019 and was 1.3% lower than the same quarter in 2018.

 Annual Survey of Hours and Earnings